Direct ascent from shallow air saturation exposures | Canada Hyperbarics Skip to main content

 What This Means for Canadian Patients

-This study highlights that even relatively shallow and short hyperbaric air exposures can lead to decompression sickness, a condition recognized by Health Canada for hyperbaric oxygen therapy.
+This study highlights that even relatively shallow and short hyperbaric air exposures can lead to decompression sickness, a condition recognised by Health Canada for hyperbaric oxygen therapy.
 Canadian divers, pilots, and others exposed to pressure changes should be aware that rapid decompression, even from seemingly mild exposures, carries a risk of DCS and venous gas emboli.
 The findings reinforce the importance of proper decompression protocols to prevent DCS, which can be treated with hyperbaric oxygen therapy.

 Canadian Relevance